ZachDaChampion/simple-buffers/doc/src/serialization_format.md

 To solve this, we must find a way to force `joints` to be a fixed size.
 Fortunately, a solution already exists: pointers.
-Instead of storing the full list in `joints`, we can instead store a fixed-size pointer and place the list at the end of the buffer, where it can no longer hurt us.
+Instead of storing the full list in `joints`, we can instead store a fixed-size pointer and place the list at the end of the buffer where it can no longer hurt us.
 In practice, we prefer to store a relative offset rather than an absolute pointer, as this allows complex sequences to be decomposed more effectively.